 For a long time, 4K televisions hovered on the edge of the market, too expensive for most viewers to buy (which in turn meant that creating 4K content wasn’t a worthwhile investment for studios).
 That has changed in the last few years, as UHD TVs have become affordable for even cost-conscious consumers, resulting in studios caving in and churning out 4K material left, right, and center.

 So what does all this mean?
 What’s the point of upgrading from your beloved CRT TV to a sparkling 65-inch UHD display?
 Well, first of all, it just looks better — a lot better.
 Lines will be sharper, curves will be smoother, and the level of detail will be far greater.
-With a higher-resolution screen, you can sit closer without seeing the pixels (you don’t want to see the pixels).
+With a higher-resolution screen, you can sit closer without seeing the pixels (context: you don’t want to see the pixels).

 There is also the size to keep in mind.
 If you’re buying a 24-inch TV for your kitchen, for example, you’re barely going to notice the difference between 720p and 1080p.
 Similarly, if you’re buying a 32-inch TV for your bedroom, you’re not going to notice many benefits from 4K resolution.
 That said, with prices being so comparatively low, if you’re looking at a TV over 40 inches, you might as well opt for 4K.